EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    represents the period of the simulation to which the value applies; it needs to contain at least the base year of the simulation

-Level
-   characterises either a fixed or a flexible input type

 cap_par, cap_exp
    are used in the capital cost estimation.
 Capital costs are calculated as: